JeffDeCola/my-go-examples/encryption-decryption/aes-cfb/README.md

 ## HOW IT WORKS

-The Cipher Feedback (CFB) mode, a close relative of CBC, makes a block cipher into a self-synchronizing stream cipher.
+* Makes a block cipher into a self-synchronizing stream cipher
-CFB decryption is almost identical to CBC encryption performed in reverse.
+* CFB decryption is almost identical to CBC encryption performed in reverse

-The IV value should be equal to AES block size.
+* The IV value should be equal to AES block size
+* A different nonce is needed for every message
+* Encryption but not message integrity

 For simplicity I did not include the nonce in the cipherText.

 Encryption,